-Some believed if the bride were married "in her shift on the king's highway," a creditor could follow her no farther in pursuit of his debt, according to Alice Morse Earle in Customs and Fashions in Old New England.
+Some Mainers also believed if the bride was married "in her shift on the king's highway," a creditor could follow her no farther in pursuit of his debt, according to Earle in Customs and Fashions in Old New England.

-To avoid the unpleasant penalties of the law, on the morning of her marriage with Major Joy Mrs. Ward placed herself in a close with a tire-woman (lady’s maid) who stripped her of all her clothing, and when in a perfectly nude state she thrust her fair, round arm through a diamond hole in the door of the closet, and the gallant major clasped the hand of the buxom widow and was married in due form by the jolliest parson in Vermont.
+On the morning of her marriage with Major Joy Mrs. Ward placed herself in a closet with a tire-woman (lady’s maid) who stripped her of all her clothing, and when in a perfectly nude state she thrust her fair, round arm through a diamond hole in the door of the closet, and the gallant major clasped the hand of the buxom widow and was married in due form by the jolliest parson in Vermont.

 The custom survived in old England as well.
 In 1775, the widow Judith Redding married Richard Elcock in a Winchester church wearing her shift, after she took off the rest of her clothes in a pew.

 This story about the smock wedding was updated in 2019.